harouzie/deep-learning/D3/[DL] Chap 3 recap.md

 __Transactional and Analytical Processing__

-- The transactions are inserted as they are generated, and occasionally updated when something changes, or deleted when they are no longer needed.19 This type of processing is known as _online transaction processing_ (OLTP).
+- The transactions are inserted as they are generated, and occasionally updated when something changes, or deleted when they are no longer needed.
+This type of processing is known as _online transaction processing_ (OLTP).

 > These transactions need to be processed __fast (low latency)__ and the processing method needs to have __high availability__.
 Besides, if your system __can’t process__ a transaction, that transaction __won’t go through__.